laughinghan/choreographer/README.md

       //do more stuff
     }).listen(80);

-Easy to use.

 Understanding The Code
 ----------------------

-The code is pretty simple: starts out with shortcuts, then the very simple routing server, and finally the routes.
+The code is just as simple: starts out with shortcuts, then a basic routing server, and finally the routes.
+Lightweight and easy to understand.

 The entire architecture is designed around the philosophy of being so simple it obviously has no bugs, rather than so complicated it has no obvious bugs.

-Easy to understand.

 Open-Source License
 -------------------